SamJ33/Human-Activity-Classification-using-ML/README.md

 ---

 ## Overview
 **Human Activity Classification (HAC)** is a system that classifies human activities using smartphone sensor data, including accelerometer and gyroscope readings.
+The system predicts activities with high accuracy, achieving **97.4% overall classification accuracy** on the UCI dataset.

 Instead of the original UCI activity labels, activities have been **remapped into three intensity levels** for activity intensity tracking: